Welcome back!

 What is this medication for?

 Vagifem® is a type of hormone replacement therapy (HRT) that contains a low dose of natural estrogen (estradiol), which is a female hormone.
-It is used to treat vaginal irritation, dryness, and pain during sexual intercourse, these symptoms are caused by decreased levels of estrogen, which happens naturally after menopause.
-Vagifem® works by replacing the estrogen.
+It is used to treat vaginal dryness, irritation and pain during sexual intercourse.
+These symptoms are typically caused by a decrease in the levels of estrogen in the body, which happens naturally after menopause (when your periods stop due to lower hormone levels).
+Topical estrogen works by replacing the estrogen in the body to help relieve these symptoms.

 How should I take or use this medication?